I'm a Landowner / Landlord

 - Swiftly clear any waste that is dumped to remove any encouragement for others to add to it as soon as the authorities have searched for evidence.

 As a landlord, your rental property is classed as a business.
 Any waste materials that come from clearing or maintaining your property are therefore classed as business waste.

 It is the responsibility of the landlord to take these materials to a waste facility that is authorised to accept this type of waste.

-You can visit the Waste Awareness Wales website to find information on waste facilities in your area, or contact your local authority to find out more on where you can dispose of your business waste.
+You can visit the Recycle for Wales website to find information on household waste facilities in your area, or contact your local authority to find out more on where you can dispose of your business waste.